Floor leaders of the Senate of the Philippines: Current floor leaders

-The current floor leaders are Juan Miguel Zubiri (Independent) for the majority, and Alan Peter Cayetano (Independent) for the minority.
+The current floor leaders are Juan Miguel Zubiri (Independent) for the majority and Alan Peter Cayetano (Independent) for the minority.

-On September 9, 2025, JV Ejercito (NPC) and Risa Hontiveros (Akbayan) were designated as deputy majority floor leaders, and Rodante Marcoleta (Independent) and Joel Villanueva (Independent) as deputy minority floor leaders.
+JV Ejercito (NPC) and Joel Villanueva (Independent) serve as deputy majority floor leaders, while Imee Marcos (Nacionalista) serves as deputy minority floor leader.

 History

 The positions of majority leader and minority leader of the Senate of the Philippines are similar to the United States Senate's party leaders.

 When the Philippines was a Commonwealth of the United States during the 1930s, it followed the American style of legislature.
 Then, upon the adoption of the 1935 Constitution, the Philippine government eventually patterned its bicameral Congress on the United States Congress.

-But on June 12, 1978, when the Interim Batasang Pambansa was inaugurated as mandated by the 1973 Constitution, as the country shifted from a presidential to a parliamentary form of government, it automatically abolished the two houses of Congress.
-The offices of the Senate majority and minority leaders were also automatically abolished.
+On June 12, 1978, when the Interim Batasang Pambansa was inaugurated as mandated by the 1973 Constitution, the country shifted from a presidential to a parliamentary form of government and the two houses of Congress were abolished, including the positions of Senate majority and minority leaders.

 On July 27, 1987, five months after the EDSA Revolution that toppled the Marcos administration, the Congress resumed its session 15 years after its abolition.
-All offices and positions of the Senate were restored upon the resumption of the 8th Congress of the Philippines.
+All offices and positions of the Senate were restored upon the resumption of the 8th Congress.

 The first majority leader of the Senate after its restoration was Orlando S. Mercado, while the first minority leader of the Senate was Juan Ponce Enrile.

-On July 26, 2004, Francis Pangilinan was re-elected by his party to serve as their majority leader after he served a short term when then Senator Loren Legarda left the majority and allied with the opposition to run for vice president against then Senator Noli De Castro in the 2004 national elections.
+On July 26, 2004, Francis Pangilinan was re-elected by the majority bloc to serve as the majority leader after he briefly served in the position during the 11th Congress, when Senator Loren Legarda left the majority and allied with the opposition to run for vice president against then Senator Noli De Castro in the 2004 national elections.